 That's why the clan always had at least one medical-nin available at the training fields at all times.
-Good thing about medical ninjutsu is that you can get the crap beat out of you and they'll fix you back up in time for your next fight.
+The good thing about medical ninjutsu is that you can get the crap beat out of you and they'll fix you back up in time for your next fight.

 "Are you stopping Hikaru-sama?"
-The trainer finally asked when I have failed to take up a stance.
-At first the words didn't properly register in my mind, so foreign were they to my train thought that I could not even comprehend them.
+The trainer asked when I failed to take up a stance.
+At first, the words didn't properly register in my mind, so foreign were they to my train thought that I couldn't even comprehend what he was saying.

 "No, Sensei."
 Though I tried to sound respectful, the words came out as a snicker.
 I felt the cut on my lip split open and dribble blood down my chin as I responded.
 "I'm not done yet."

-Maybe I took a bigger blow to the head than I thought, or the maybe the entire week of pain and exhaustion finally caught up to me, but at the moment I found his words so damn absurd.
+Maybe I took a bigger blow to the head than I thought, or maybe the entire week of pain and exhaustion finally caught up to me, but at the moment I found his words so damn absurd.
 I knew that I could have walked away from this.
-That with single word of complained I would have been sent back with a younger group of kids.
-My father and many of the clansmen may have had high expectations of me but they were not sadistic, even they would not force me to continue this training if I had told them to stop.
-Some of those who occasionally watch me 'train' actually seemed to hope that I would after seeing the results.
+That with a single word of complaint I would have been sent back with a younger group of kids.
+My father and many of the clansmen may have had high expectations of me but they were not sadistic, even they would not force me to continue this training if I had asked them to stop.
+Some of those who occasionally stopped by to watch me 'train' actually seemed to hope that I would after seeing the results.

 But I never said a single word of complaint…

-Because I this was exactly what I wanted.
+Because this was exactly what I had wanted.

 Sure this training hurt.
 And by God did it hurt.
 It hurts, it hurts, it hurts, it hurts, it hurts, it hurts, it hurts, it hurts.
 But even though it hurts so damn much….